EzeOnoky/Project-Base-Learning-11/README.md

 Notice the bottom left, the prompt has changed to the new branch we just created i.e **prj-11**.
 If you also check the bottom left corner of your VS Code, you will see the newly created branch.
 When you switch to the **Main** branch, the prompt will change.
 To switch between branches, click the name of your current branch in the bottom left and select your new branch from the list shown.

-### 3B On your new Branch, Create a Playbooks Directory & Inventory Directory
+### 3B - ON YOUR NEW BRANCH, CREATE A PLAYBOOKS DIRECTORY & AN INVENTORY DIRECTORY
 In the new branch we will be creating some directories that we will be working with.
 Create a directory and name it playbooks – it will be used to store all your playbook files.
 Also create another directory and name it inventory – it will be used to keep your hosts organised.

-### 3C On Playbook Directory-Create your 1st Playbook & On Inventory Directory-Create An inventory file (.yml) for each environment
+### 3C - On Playbook Directory-Create your 1st Playbook & On Inventory Directory-Create An inventory file (.yml) for each environment

 - Within the playbooks folder, create your first playbook, and name it common.yml